arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

 1. Connect using SSH as the **root** user.
 The password is **Pa55w.rdDemo**.
 Enter **yes** when prompted to connect.

+    ---

+    **NOTE:** You may need to wait for a couple of minutes while the virtual machine services start before continuing

+    ---

     ```PowerShell
     ssh root@$ipAddr
     ```